Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 • Water pools on the surface instead of draining

-• No drainage hole in the pot (big red flag!)
+• No drainage hole in the pot (a big red flag!)

 • Heavy, dense soil